-Second, the proposed amendment covers the possibility of more than one intermediate link in the chain.
-By its reference to either direct or indirect contact between the foreign principal and the person used as a means of indirect control over an agent, the amendment provides for the case where the relationship between the foreign principal and his intermediary is itself indirect.

-Lastly, in those situations in which subsidies are used as a means of control over the agent, the proposed amendment would provide that a major portion of the funds of a given undertaking would have to be traceable to the foreign principal in order for the agents of the recipient to be required to register.
-The justification for this proposal is that lesser subsidies are not likely to bring control over the recipient's activities.
-In addition, the requirement of registration in all cases might discourage contributions for worthwhile projects from foreign sources.
-The proposed amendment would clarify existing law by making it clear that mere receipt of a bona fide subsidy not subjecting the recipient to the direction or control of the donor does not require the registration of the recipient as an agent of the donor.
-However, the proposed amendment would insure, in order to curtail the use of subsidies as a means of avoiding the act's requirements, that where the foreign principal subsidizes a domestic person to the extent outlined above and the domestic group then employs agents to carry out its functions, the agents will be treated as acting for the foreign principal and will be required to register under the act.
+The proposed amendment would also make a number of changes in the definition of the term "agent of a foreign principal" as it relates to the problem of indirect control exerted by foreign principals over their agents.
+It would cover the possibility of more than one intermediate link in the chain, providing for cases where the relationship between the foreign principal and his intermediary is itself indirect.
+In situations where subsidies are used as a means of control over an agent, the proposed amendment would provide that a major portion of the funds of a given undertaking would have to be traceable to the foreign principal in order for the agent of the recipient to be required to register, unless he was exempt.
+The proposed amendment would make it clear that mere receipt of a bona fide subsidy not subjecting the recipient to the direction or control of the donor does not require the recipient of the subsidy to register as an agent of the donor.
+However, the amendment would insure, in order to curtail the use of subsidies as a means of avoiding the act's requirements, that where the foreign principal subsidizes a domestic person to the extent that the subsidy involves, as outlined above, direction and control of the activities subsidized, then the domestic person or group as well as any agents employed to carry out the functions subsidized will be treated as acting for the foreign principal.

 Another change contemplated by the proposed amendment is the elimination from the definition of the term "agent of a foreign principal," of the separate category for military or governmental officials of foreign countries (sec.
-(1)(c)(4) of existing law).
-Where such officials engage within the United States in the political and quasipolitical activities enumerated in the proposed bill, they would still be required to register under the general definition of the term "agent of a foreign principal" contained in the proposed amendments.
-Where such officials do not engage in such activities but are merely subject to the jurisdiction of the United States, no purpose appears to be served by requiring them to register with the Department of
+1(c)(4) of existing law).
+Where such officials engage within the United States in the activities enumerated in the proposed bill, they would still be required to register under the general definition of the term "agent of a foreign principal" contained in the proposed amendments.
+Where such officials do not engage in such activities but are merely subject to the jurisdiction of the United States, no purpose appears to be served by requiring them to register with the Department of Justice.

-Justice.

-Finally, the proposed amendment would continue the provision of existing law that an agency relationship be formed to exist where a person has merely agreed to become an agent without entering upon his functions, or where the agent acts other than pursuant to contractual arrangement, or merely holds himself out as an agent of a foreign principal.
+Finally, the proposed amendment would continue the provision of existing law that an agency relationship be found to exist where a person has merely agreed to become an agent without entering upon his functions, or where the agent acts other than pursuant to contractual arrangements, or merely holds himself out as an agent of a foreign principal.